KaeGamel/Underwater-Force-Plate/README.md

 Welcome to the DIY Underwater Force plate

-In order to create your own force plate we will be using different plateforms and integrating them to gather small forces underwater(can detect .5grams)!
+In order to create your own force plate we will be using different platforms and integrating them to gather small forces underwater(can detect .5grams)!

 Fusion 360 to design the force sensors!